 Required Knowledge, Skills, and Abilities

-Delaware State University is an equal opportunity employer and does not discriminate because of race, creed, national or ethnic origin, sex, or disability.
+Delaware State University is an equal opportunity, Title IX Employer and does not discriminate against persons on the basis of race, religion, national origin, sexual orientation, gender, marital status, age or disability.

 When inquiring or applying for this job opening, please also reference AcademicCareers.com